andrzej-tech/Webserver/README.md

-Quick way to deploy Apache Virtua-Hosts and open firewall ports.
+Quick way to deploy Apache Virtual-Hosts and open firewall ports.
+Veriables provided within playbook.

 ***
 SELinux needs to be disabled